BitBoxSwiss/bitbox-base/docs/overview.md

 ## Buy or Build

-We strive to build a professional Bitcoin node as part of our our Shift Cryptosecurity product portfolio, working seamlessly with the BitBox hardware wallet and BitBox App.
+We strive to build a professional Bitcoin node as part of our our Shift Cryptosecurity product portfolio, working seamlessly with the BitBox hardware wallet and BitBoxApp.
 Users will be able to buy it, and receive professional support and maintenance.

 The overarching goal, however, is to enable everyone to run a Bitcoin full node.
 This is why you can also build it yourself, with standard parts and completely open-source code.